-- Stress does not cause AA but it could trigger an ”outbreak” or flare up
+- Stress does not cause AA but it can trigger an ”outbreak” or flare up

-Depending on the severety of the conditions AA is divided into three groups
+Depending on the severity of the conditions AA is divided into three groups

 - Alopecia Areata: Complete or nearly complete loss of scalp-hair

-- Alopecia Universalis: Complete or near complete loss of hair on the scalp and body, including eyebrows, eyelaches, armpits and pubic hair
+- Alopecia Universalis: Complete or near complete loss of hair on the scalp and body, including eyebrows, eyelashes, armpits and pubic hair

 Treatment of Alopecia Areata

-However, frustrating, it’s important to remeber that there is no cure for AA.
+However frustrating, it’s important to remember that there is no cure for AA.

-In the most common form, Alopecia Areata (AA) is hair loss in one or more bald patches or spots.
+In the most common form, Alopecia Areata (AA) hair loss is seen in one or more bald patches or spots.
 In most patients the hair will grow back spontaneously and no treatment is required.

 Treatment options include, but are not limited to

-- Steriods, given orally, as injections or topically
+- Steroids, given orally, as injections or topically

 - Topical treatments with Minoxidil